The Monitor

 Acknowledgments

-Thank you to Kennedy Toomey, Ryan Simon, and Eslam Salem, all of whom contributed to the making of this post.
+Thank you to Kennedy Toomey, Ryan Simon, and Eslam Salem, all of whom contributed to this post.

 Related Articles